clemldo/IT-Support-Formation/google-it-certification/1_technical-support-fundamentals/module-1/2_history-of-computing.md

 **Cryptography:** The art of writing and solving codes

-**Data processing:** Any process that uses a program to enter data and summarize, analyse or otherwise convert data into usable information
+**Data processing:** Any process that uses a program to enter data and summarize, analyze or otherwise convert data into usable information

 **Compiler:** A process to translate human language via a programming language into a machine code